MileHacker Logo

 • Monitor air quality reports and consider an N95 mask during smoggy periods.

-• Stay hydrated and seek shade during summer heatwaves.
+• Stay hydrated and seek shade during heatwaves in the summer.

-• Use insect repellent, notably during the warm season.
+• Use insect repellent, especially during the warm season.

 Emergency & Medical Access